 Examples of contents change are one of your dependencies adds a parameter to an MLME primitive.
 You now have to edit your draft and show that new parameter.
 The change is not shown as an editing instruction, because you are merely reflecting the current status of your baseline.

 The change will, however, show up in the redline.
-This is a reason why the redline format does not include an underline, because inserted baseline changes in a “change” instruction will show up blue, no underline, and inserted text in a “change” instruction will show up as blue, underline.
+This is the reason why the redline format does not include an underline, so that inserted baseline changes (blue, no underline) in your draft will show up in a “change” instruction in blue, no underline, while inserted text in a “change” instruction (in your draft) will show up as blue, underline.

 Numbering of Headings, Figures, Tables and Equations